In these locations, a gallon of gas costs more than the federal minimum wage

 Motorists across the U.S. are grappling with gasoline prices that are reaching new records almost daily, but the pain isn't evenly distributed across the nation.
 Take the handful of locations where a gallon of regular fuel now costs as much as the federal minimum wage of $7.25.

-It's a painful threshold that prices at the pump have reached at 11 stations — all in California, according to GasBuddy's Patrick De Haan, an expert on oil and gas prices.
-Granted, the minimum wage in California is far above the federal minimum wage, with workers in the state earning at least $14 an hour, but paying $7.25 a gallon or more still takes a chunk out of the typical paycheck.
+It's a painful threshold that prices at the pump have reached in at least 15 stations — all in California, according to GasBuddy.
+Granted, the minimum wage in California is far above the federal minimum, with workers in the state earning at least $14 an hour, but paying $7.25 a gallon or more still takes a chunk out of the typical paycheck.

-On average, California drivers are paying more for gas than drivers in any other state — an average of $6.16 gallon as of May 31, according to AAA.
+On average, California drivers are paying more for gas than drivers in any other state — an average of $6.19 a gallon as of June 1, compared with the national average of $4.67 a gallon, according to AAA.
 That is partly due to higher taxes in the state to pay for infrastructure and other costs, but there's also something that economist Severin Borenstein of the University of California, Berkeley, calls a "mystery gasoline surcharge" — a price gap that can't entirely be explained by fees or other factors.

-Here are the service stations in California charging at least $7.25 as of May 31, according to GasBuddy:
+Here are the 15 service stations in California charging more than $7.25 as of June 1, according to GasBuddy:

 - Mobil at 8489 Beverly Blvd. in Los Angeles: $7.49 a gallon